 - There is no smoking near baby.

-- No pillows, stuffed animals, bumper pads or toys are in the crib with baby.
+- No pillows, blankets, stuffed animals, bumper pads or toys are in the crib with baby.

-- Baby is on a firm mattress.
+- Baby is on a firm and flat sleep surface, such as a mattress in a safety-approved crib.
 The sheet fits tightly.

 - Safe Sleep Brochure (English)